-Through this prism, Peterson draws parallels with the intellectual underpinnings of the Soviet Union, which centered upon identity politics, albeit with regard to class as opposed to race and culture that the contemporary progressives focus on.
+Through this prism, Peterson draws parallels with the intellectual underpinnings of the Soviet Union, which centered upon identity politics, albeit with regard to class as opposed to the race and culture angle that the contemporary progressives focus on.

 Peterson has described himself as an ‘American Pragmatist and a British liberal’.